Accounting principles applied in the IFRS consolidated financial statements, 31 December 2014

 Intra-group transactions; unrealised internal margins; and internal receivables, liabilities, and dividend payments are eliminated on consolidation.
 The distribution of profit for the financial year to the shareholders of the parent company and to the non-controlling interests is presented in the income statement.
 On the balance sheet, the non-controlling interest is included in the total equity of the Group.

-Investments in associates (generally 20–50 per cent of the voting rights or otherwise significant influence over the company’s affairs) and joint ventures (joint control with other parties) are included in the consolidated financial statements using the equity method.
-In such cases, the Group’s share of the profit of the associate or joint venture corresponding to its ownership stake is included in the consolidated income statements.
-Correspondingly, the Group’s share of the equity in the associate or joint venture, including the goodwill arising from its acquisition, is recorded as the value of the Group’s holding in the Company on the consolidated balance sheet.
-If Lemminkäinen’s share of the losses of an associate or joint venture exceeds the investment’s carrying amount, the investment is assigned a value of zero on the balance sheet and the excess is disregarded, unless the Group has obligations related to the associate or joint venture.
+The participating parties of a joint venture have the right to the joint arrangement’s net assets.
+The company consolidates joint ventures using the equity method.
+In equity method the Group’s share of the profit of the joint venture corresponding to its ownership stake is included in the consolidated income statement.
+Correspondingly, the Group’s share of the equity in the joint venture, including the goodwill arising from its acquisition, is recorded as the value of the Group’s holding in the joint venture on the consolidated balance sheet.
+If the Group’s share of the losses of a joint venture exceeds the investment’s carrying amount, the investment is assigned a value of zero on the balance sheet and the excess is disregarded, unless the Group has obligations related to the joint venture.

-The Group comprises the following operating segments: Building Construction, Infrastructure Construction, Technical Building Services and International Operations.
+The Group comprises the following operating segments: Infrastructure construction; Building construction, Finland and Russian operations.

 Reported segment information is based on internal segment reporting to the chief operating decision maker.
 Lemminkäinen Group’s chief operating decision maker is the President and CEO of Lemminkäinen Corporation.
 Internal segment reporting to the management covers net sales, depreciation, operating profit, and as assets fixed assets, inventories, and trade receivables.
 The figures reported to the management are accurate to the nearest EUR 1,000.